wanderfar/wanderfar.github.io/_posts/2015-01-25-mera-and-island-peak.md

 >>_This trip took place in October and November 2014._

 ###Trip Report
 The altitude is 5800m.
-You think to yourself _“What on earth am I doing here?”_ It’s bone-chillingly cold, you are exhausted and weak as a kitten, the water tastes of kerosene and the very thought of food is nauseating, you feel dispirited and downhearted, everything is clammy and damp, every little physical niggle is magnified, and you have not had a shower in weeks.
+You think to yourself _“What on earth am I doing here?”_ It’s bone-chillingly cold, you are exhausted and weak as a kitten, the water tastes of kerosene and the very thought of food is nauseating, you feel dispirited and downhearted, everything is clammy and damp to the touch, every little physical niggle is magnified, and you have not had a shower in weeks.
 All you want to do is huddle foetus-like in your sleeping bag feeling very sorry for yourself.
 As the [Coldplay](http://youtu.be/RB-RcX5DS5A) song goes:
 >_**Nobody said it was easy.
 No one ever said it would be this hard.
 Oh, take me back to the start.**_

 _Nobody said it was easy_.
 So somehow you persevere, endure the aches and pains, and find the strength to stumble your way through to the next day, and the next, and the next.
 And gradually over the coming weeks and months, those immediate memories of suffering, being frozen to the bone, and swearing never to do anything like this ever again slowly fade away, and all that remains are the unforgettable views from the summits and warm fuzzy feelings.
 And now?
-Through the rosy glow of nostalgia, you find myself reminiscing fondly about the easy camaraderie of our team, bonded through a common experience of hardship, laughter and support, and yearning to recapture that ephemeral spiritual serenity amongst those majestic mountains.
+Through the rosy glow of nostalgia, you find myself reminiscing fondly about the easy camaraderie of your team, bonded through a common experience of hardship, laughter and support, and yearning to recapture that ephemeral spiritual serenity amongst those majestic mountains.

 But that’s enough of the melancholic musings for now.